RevealBi/Documentation/en/datasources/supported-data-sources/sharepoint.md

 ---
-title: How to set up and use SharePoint аs a Data Source
+title: How to Use Aggregation Calculated Fields in Slingshot
-_description: Setting up and using SharePoint as a data source in Slingshot to advance your work.
+_description: Learn how to use Aggregation formulas with different variants and tricks.
 ---

 # SharePoint Online